South Piedmont Instructor Onboarding

 Supplemental Tools and References

-Please walk through each of the tabs below to get a glimpse of the tools available to you as a South Piedmont instructor as outlined in your New Instructor Onboarding in Moodle.
+Please walk through each of the tabs below to get a glimpse of the tools available to you as a South Piedmont instructor as outlined in your New Instructor Onboarding Course in Canvas.
 We are excited to have you on board!

 Resources arranged by corresponding onboarding module